Home / Company Profile

-CIFNet is known to the Internet community as AS14585 and is connected to AboveNet (AS6461), NTT (AS2914), and Savvis (AS3561).
-Additionally, AS14585 peers at the Any2 Internet Exchange of CoreSite (formerly CRG West).
+CIFNet is known to the Internet community as AS14585 and is connected to GTT Communications (AS3257), NTT Communications (AS2914), and Cogent Communications (AS174).
+Additionally, AS14585 peers at the Any2 Internet Exchange of CoreSite.
 Further, we have agreements with multiple prospective carriers to provide additional capacity.

 CIFNet engineers have specifically chosen industry’s top IP carriers.
 All IP carriers were selected based on the following criteria: